 Given the significance of finance in equalising income and wealth distribution, our theoretical framework is built upon the inequality narrowing hypothesis, which can be regarded as the studies of Becker and Tomes (1979) and Galor and Zeira (1993).
 In essence, the inequality narrowing hypothesis posits that cross-dynasty discrepancies in income, wealth distributions and returns to investments are the results of the imperfect characteristics of the stock market, namely information and transaction costs.
 As a result, it could perpetuate the inequality in accessing capital accumulation due to starting point disparities.
 Indeed, in certain circumstances, the affluent household is more likely to access profitable investments due to minimum investment requirements (Banerjee and Newman, 1993).
 Consequently, wealth divergence between affluent and lower-income children may remain unchanged or even wider (Corak, 2016).
 However, according to Baiardi and Morana (2018), this could be alleviated by relaxing credit constraints and encouraging financial developments via investments.
 Therefore, it is worthy to study the linkages between stock markets and inequality (income and wealth).

 Additionally, at least two additional factors motivate us to conduct this study.
 First, the previous scholars primarily consider the effects of financial institution's efficiency (see, for example, Johansson and Wang, 2014; Christopoulos and McAdam, 2017; Zhang and Naceur, 2019; Altunbas and Thornton, 2020; Hasan et al., 2020).
 However, in the current context, in which the stock market's influences are increasingly evident and in a particular country such as the US, stock market fluctuations drive income inequality levels (Hungerford, 2013).
 Expanding deeper inquiry from financial developments to stock market development is essential.
 Following Zhang and Naceur (2019) and Hasan et al. (2020), we capture stock market developments via three indicators: accessibility, efficiency, and stability.
-Specifically, otal market capitalisation is a proxy for market accessibility, while the turnover ratio represents the efficiency of the market, and market stability is represented by conditional return volatility.
+Specifically, total market capitalisation is a proxy for market accessibility, while the turnover ratio represents the efficiency of the market, and market stability is represented by conditional return volatility.
 We examine the effects of the stock market indicators on the Gini coefficient (Income inequality) and net personal wealth distribution by income groups (Wealth inequality).

-The second factor is the country heterogeneity Because the stock market, income and wealth inequality distributions are complicated and likely to vary across countries, which render further evidence of income and wealth inequality distribution predictability.
+The second factor is the country heterogeneity.
+Because the stock market, income and wealth inequality distributions are complicated and likely to vary across countries, which renders further evidence of income and wealth inequality distribution predictability.
 Indeed, developed markets will likely have better, well-organised financial systems than emerging markets (Claessens and Yurtoglu, 2013), which results in more efficient income distributions.
 However, interestingly, the significant wealth disparities are documented primarily in developed countries (Zucman, 2019).
 As a result, we decided to examine the country heterogeneity effects on finance-inequality relationships by using the sample of the developing (BRICS) and developed (G7) countries.
 The BRICS countries have displayed a significant rise in global influences recently, while the latter contains seven developed countries.
 Additionally, studies on inequality in the BRICS countries are rather limited.
 Indeed, remarkably few studies on income and wealth inequality within the BRICS countries have ever existed.
 Therefore, understanding income and wealth inequality in the BRICS countries is urgently needed.
 We expect to enrich the literature in this regard by studying the stock market - inequality nexus in the BRICS countries.